taco-xyz/tacoq/README.md

 - ⚙️ Distributed and **horizontally scalable**.

 > [!TIP]
-> TacoQ is **not a workflow engine** like Hatchet and Windmill.
-We have plans
-> of building a tool like those (fittingly named **TacoFlow**), but TacoQ's
-> codebase will never depend on it because we want to keep it focused and easy
+> 🚨 Not a workflow engine!
+TacoQ is a distributed task queue, not an orchestrator
+> like Hatchet or Windmill.
+While we plan to build TacoFlow (a future orchestration
-> to understand and contribute to.
+> tool), TacoQ will remain lightweight, standalone, and easy to contribute to.

 ## Quick Start

 ### Server

-Launch TacoQ using the following `docker-compose.yml`:
+Use this `docker-compose.yml` to spin up the full stack:

 ```yml
 volumes: